Sid Eudy: Personal life

 Eudy and his wife, Sabrina Paige (née Estes), were married on December 30, 1983, in Shelby County, Tennessee.
 Frank, a cast member on the CBS reality show Big Brother 14 and 18, and Gunnar Eudy, who is also a wrestler, are their sons.
+He had three grandchildren.
 At the time of his death, Eudy lived with his wife in Marion, Arkansas.

 Eudy was a fan of softball, which he briefly played during his time off from wrestling between 1997 and 1999.

+Legal issues

 In January 2011, Eudy was arrested in Shelby County.
 Initially pulled over for and charged with not wearing his seatbelt, Eudy was also charged with misdemeanor possession of marijuana and driving without a license.
 He was later released on $1,000 bond.

-Death
+Death and legacy

-On August 26, 2024, Eudy died of cancer, specifically non-Hodgkin's lymphoma, at the age of 63.
+On August 26, 2024, Eudy died of non-Hodgkin's lymphoma at the age of 63.
 Previously, he had been diagnosed with congestive heart failure and atrial fibrillation.
 That night, a video package paying tribute to Eudy aired during an episode of WWE Raw, with Damian Priest paying tribute by claiming during an in ring segment with Rhea Ripley "we are the masters and rulers of this world" before they each simultaneously performed Sid's trademark chokeslam and powerbomb.
+Many other tributes came in from other professional wrestlers such as Diamond Dallas Page, Shawn Michaels and Jake Roberts who stated "What an incredible look and presence.
+He certainly left his mark on our business."

+Eudy was posthumously inducted into the WWE Hall of Fame in 2026.
+However his son Gunnar was critical on the WWE’s handling of his induction stating "Sid’s induction felt rushed and treated like an afterthought rather than a celebration of a major star from wrestling’s past."